 An early view of a section of the of the old Beach Lawn green.
 Work began in October, 1937 to transform it into the garden we know today as Beach Lawn.
 It was opened on 15th April, 1939 by the Mayor of Crosby (Waterloo at that time being within the old Borough of Crosby), Alderman H. Williams.
 It was the last of the seafront gardens to be created.
 The work was largely done by local men, recruited by the Council from the Labour Exchange, under a scheme to give paid work for several weeks to the unemployed men of the area at a time of high unemployment.

 This is a rather a good photograph of the rockery and footbridge in Beach Lawn.
 Weather -worn limestone was brought from Ingleborough to construct the rockery.
 It featured a waterfall that fed a stream that flowed into the lake beneath.
 The flow of water was generated by the use of a hidden electrically-powered pump.
-The footbridge was made of teak, but has long since been replaced by a wholly inappropriate concrete one.
-The FoWSGs are hopeful that they may be able to renovate the rockery and water feature here as well as the one in Marine Garden.
+The footbridge was made of teak, but was then replaced by a wholly inappropriate concrete one.
+Recently the FoWSG have ensured that a new bridge could be installed which is more in keeping with the original.
+They are also hopeful that they may be able to renovate the rockery and water feature.

 This is what the lake in Beach Lawn looked like before neglect set in.
 Note the stream emptying into it and the sturdy, but handsome, seats that were to be found in all the gardens.